-- (1) use italics rather than underscoring where the Bluebook indicates the latter; and, - (2) include 6-point spacing after each footnote for readability; - (i) include the categories of information contained in Appendices A (motions, including Third-Party filings, and responses), B (replies), C (classified filings), or D (ex parte / under seal filings), as applicable.
-Directive or prohibitory language contained in Appendices A through D are incorporated in this subparagraph as rules; and - (j) include a footer on every page in centered, red, 10-point font type, numbering the pages sequentially along with the total number of pages (e.g., "Page 1 of x").
-The bottom right and left corners of filings are reserved for exhibit marking by the court reporters.
+(1) use italics rather than underscoring where the Bluebook indicates the latter; and,

+(2) include 6-point spacing after each footnote for readability; and

+(j) include the categories of information contained in Appendices A (motions, including Third-Party filings, and responses), B (replies), C (classified filings), or D (ex parte / under seal filings), as applicable.
+Directive or prohibitory language contained in Appendices A through D are incorporated in this subparagraph as rules.